tmsquare/terraform-cloudflare-zero-trust-demo/README.md

 # Disclaimer

-This is a work in progress 🚧 and therefore no everything is perfect but I intend to maintain it and improve it along the way
+This is a work in progress 🚧 and therefore no everything is perfect but I intend to maintain it and improve it along the way (with cost analysis)

 ## Architecture